EmnaDebbabi/CNN-for-Causality-extraction/README.md

 <li> Word embeddings were trained on Wikipedia August 2015. </li>
 <li> Includes embeddings of words and dependency contexts appearing more than 100 times in the
 corpus. </li>
-<li> The dependency types used are [Universal_Dependencies, 2015] which is a framework for con-
-sistent annotation of grammar (parts of speech, morphological features, and syntactic depen- dencies) across different human languages. </li>
+<li> The dependency types used are [Universal_Dependencies, 2015] which is a framework for consistent annotation of grammar (parts of speech, morphological features, and syntactic dependencies) across different human languages. </li>
 <li> Inverse relations are encoded with the string "_inv_" between the dependency type and the
 word. </li>
 <li> Training corpus size: 2 billion words </li>